FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 Notice of Motion submitted by Councillor J. Scanlan

-**I will move at the next Meeting of Limerick City and County Council that our Authority**

-**provide a liaison/link to Community Welfare where support is necessary to enable newly**

-**allocated tenants move in speedily.**
+**I will move at the next Meeting of Limerick City and County Council that our Authorityprovide a liaison/link to Community Welfare where support is necessary to enable newlyallocated tenants move in speedily.**

 The Motion was proposed by Councillor Scanlan and was seconded by Councillor